Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-12-EnumerationTypes.md

   A, B, C
 }
 ```
 This enumeration is tagged with a `@EdmEnumeration` so it will be converted into an OData Enumeration, if it is found.
 As described in [Tutorial 1.8 Functions](1-8-Functions.md) it is necessary to provide the package name to look for the enumerations.
-Therefore it is required to change our Servlet as follows:
+Therefore, it is required to change our Servlet as follows:
 ```Java
 ...
 handler.getJPAODataContext().setTypePackage("tutorial.operations", "tutorial.model");